What is a Clinical Psychologist?

 I am experienced in working with adults (age 16+) for short or long term individual psychological therapy to address specific problems or more complex difficulties.
 I can also offer assessment and consultation sessions for adults together with their partners / family / carers.
 I have experience in working with people who are new to psychological therapy and those who have previously tried counselling and psychological therapy but continue to struggle with their difficulties.
 I can also offer supportive work to help people improve their ability to manage their difficulties and enhance their wellbeing.
 Sessions may also be helpful for people who feel 'stuck', or would like support in coming to terms with difficult life events, managing stress, building confidence, help in achieving life goals or wanting to change unfulfilling aspects of their lives.

-I am not currently able to provide specialist diagnostic assessment for ADHD or Autistic Spectrum difficulties, or neuropsychological assessment (however it may be worth having a chat with me if you need assistance in finding someone who offers this) but I can offer general assessment to identify whether psychological therapy would be helpful for you provide this treatment where possible.
+I am not currently able to provide specialist diagnostic assessment for ADHD or Autistic Spectrum difficulties, or neuropsychological assessment but I can offer general assessment to identify whether psychological therapy would be helpful for you provide this treatment where possible.
 I am not able to offer specialist addiction treatment if you are currently struggling with alcohol addiction or addiction to substances, in these cases I would recommend help is sought from specialist services to address this difficulty first.

 How do we get started?